leonlinsx/minimal-mistakes/_posts/2021-03-13-how-internet-happened.md

 ## First mover failures

 The various examples of first mover failures make me more skeptical of long lasting first mover advantages.
-Microsoft's Internet Explorer dislodged Netscape despite Netscape's 70% user share headstart:
+Microsoft's Internet Explorer dislodged Netscape, despite Netscape's 70% user share headstart:

 > They would follow the traditional Microsoft game plan: the first version would be a copycat product that didn't have to be great; it just had to be good enough.
 Subsequent versions would be better.